Why Your Automatic Car Jerks When Speeding Up At Low Speeds

 Dual-Clutch Transmission Issues

-Some Hyundai vehicles use a dual-clutch transmission.
+Some vehicles use a dual-clutch transmission.
 If your car or SUV has this transmission type and jerks while accelerating at low speed, there might be a problem with the complicated system.

 A dual-clutch transmission contains two separate transmissions that operate in concert.
 Usually, one transmission contains the even-numbered gears while the other one has the odd-numbered gears.
 Each transmission also has a clutch.